 I’d developed a real pleasure for experiencing new cultures around the world.
 Admittedly, Western Europe isn’t a big divergence from the US, but it was a great way to get Jenni similarly interested.

 The Great Recession had really taken hold and this was the year I pulled money out of the stock market.
 That decision would continue to damage our net worth prospects for years to come.
+I was not the disciplined investor I desired to be.

 By year’s end, we had about $25K invested or saved between the two of us.
 With hindsight, international travel with six-figure student loan debt may not have been the smartest financial choice.
 We did it on a shoestring, but it still carried a toll on our finances.